Black Friday 2020 Deals: Save on Apple, Google, TVs, more - 9to5Toys

 - OnePlus Black Friday sale discounts 8 Pro to $799, 7T $349, more + free OnePlus Buds

-- Coat your home with fast eero mesh Wi-Fi this holiday season, deals from $79
+- NVIDIA’s 4K HDR Shield TV Stick drops to second-best price yet at $129

-- Amazon’s new Echo speakers discounted for first time during Black Friday from $10
+- Twelve South Black Friday sale now live with up to 33% off Mac accessories, more

-- Nomad Black Friday sale takes 30% off iPhone accessories, Apple Watch bands, more
+- Save up to 33% on WD, Samsung, and LaCie storage priced from $60

 Home goods, fashion, and everything else: